 Ishrat Ali

 Ishrat Ali is an Indian actor, best known for Tamil cinema.
 Ishrat Ali began their career in 1990.
-With 30 credits to their name, Ishrat Ali remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Ishrat Ali remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Ishrat Ali's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones